connorfjennings/alfpy/README.md

 - multiprocessing

 ## Usage Instructions
+1. Define an environment variable `ALFPY_HOME` to `path/alfpy/`
-1. Edit `tofit_parameters.py` to specify the parameters you want to fit.
+2. Edit `tofit_parameters.py` to specify the parameters you want to fit and the default values for those not being fitted
-2. With `<filename>.dat` placed in `alf/indata/`, run the following command to build the model:
+3. With `<filename>.dat` placed in `alf/indata/`, run the following command to build the model:
  `python alf_build_model.py <filename> <tag>`

-3. To start fitting the model, run:
+4. To start fitting the model, run:
 `python alf.py <filename> <tag>`

 ## Citation